-  Pour into a 9×13″ baking dish (or two 9″ round cake pans) sprayed with Baker’s Joy cooking spray.
+Pour into a greased and floured 9×13″ baking dish (or two 9″ round cake pans).
 Regular cooking spray probably won’t work with this recipe.

 Bake at 350 for about 40 minutes until toothpick inserted in center comes out clean.
 Cool cake completely.

-Whisk to combine and cook until thickened.
+Whisk and cook until thickened.
+Add butter and whisk to combine.
 Set aside and cool.

-Remove frosting from stove.
-Spoon the marshmallow creme into the other frosting ingredients.
-Now beat ingredients again to distribute the marshmallow creme among all the other frosting ingredients.
+Remove pan from stove.
+Beat ingredients with electric mixer again to distribute the marshmallow creme among all the other frosting ingredients.

 Spread marshmallow frosting on top of cake.

-Chocolate Buttermallow Cake is so rich and delicious.
+Chocolate Caramel Marshmallow Cake is so rich and delicious.
 Your guests will LOVE this cake!